-If you file Form 720, you can use Schedule C (Form 720) to file your claims, rather than Form 8849.
+Form 720.
+If you file Form 720, you can use the Schedule C portion of Form 720 for your claims, rather than Form 8849.
 You must still meet the quarterly amount requirements (discussed next).

 Quarterly amount requirements.
-You can file a quarterly refund claim of any of the first three quarters of your tax year for which you qualify.
-To qualify for a quarterly refund, you must claim the following amounts for fuel used during the quarter:
+You can file a quarterly refund claim for any of the first three quarters of your tax year for which you qualify.
+To qualify for a quarterly refund, you must claim the following amounts for fuel used during the guarter:

 - At least \$1,000 for gasoline used for a qualifying purpose (other than use on a farm for farming purposes) listed under Gasoline and Gasoline used in Aircraft.
-Blendstocks are included under item (2). - 2) At least \$1,000 for: - a) Special motor fuels and compressed natural gas used for a qualifying purpose (other than use on a farm for farming purposes) listed in the discussions on those fuels, - b) Gasoline blendstocks not used to produce gasoline, - Undyed diesel fuel used in intercity and local buses discussed under Fuels Used in Buses. - d) Gasohol used in noncommercial aviation, and - e) The refund available to the original purchaser of a diesel-powered highway vehicle.

-3) At least \$750 for undyed diesel fueland aviation fuel used for a qualifying purpose listed in the discussions on those fuels.
+Blendstocks are included under item (2). - 2) At least \$1,000 for: - a) Special motor fuels and compressed natural gas used for a qualifying purpose (other than use on a farm for farming purposes) listed in the discussions on those fuels, - b) Gasoline blendstocks not used to produce gasoline, - Undyed diesel fuel used in intercity and local buses discussed under Fuels Used in Buses. - d) Gasohol used in noncommercial aviation, and - e) The refund available to the original purchaser of a diesel-powered highway vehicle (unless provision is repealed). - At least \$750 for undyed diesel fuel and aviation fuel used for a qualifying purpose listed in the discussions on those fuels.
 This does not apply to undyed diesel fuel used on a farm for farming purposes, used by a state or local government, or included in item (2).